Mahidol Dental Journal Information for Authors

-1. Review Articles: An article with technical knowledge collected from journals or textbooks and is profoundly analyzed and criticized.
+1. Review Article: An article with technical knowledge collected from journals or textbooks and is profoundly analyzed and criticized.

-2. Case Reports: A short report of an update case or case series related to dental field which has been carefully analyzed and criticized with scientific observation.
+2. Case Report: A short report of an update case or case series related to dental field which has been carefully analyzed and criticized with scientific observation.

-3. Original Articles: A research report which has never been published elsewhere and represent new and significant contributions to the field of Dentistry.
+3. Original Article: A research report which has never been published elsewhere and represent new and significant contributions to the field of Dentistry.